LRClarke/LRClarke.github.io/index.md

 <img src="images/dromeosaurs.png?raw=true"/>
 Paleoart is mostly interpretation based on scientific knowledge from fossil evidence and present day animal traits.
 These of some of my interpretations of Deinonychus.
-Deinonychus probably did not have a crest, but I took some artistic liberty.
 I have a dedication for education and interpretation to correct popular belief and misconceptions.
 My goal is to show the public a more accurate portrayal of the non-avian dinosaurs with my art.
 The non-avian dinosaurs were typical animals, not godzilla-esque monsters.

 ---